Napheesa Collier shined on big stages all year, until the Lynx needed her in the playoffs

 That's because Collier had not made Chicago pay for collapsing on Fowles.

-Collier attended the postgame press conference and sat between Aerial Powers and Fowles.
+Collier attended the postgame news conference and sat between Aerial Powers and Fowles.
 Was she healthy?

 At this point in her career, Collier should be taking over for Fowles as the Lynx's best all-around player.
 If she can't, the Lynx's rapid rebuild may be stuck in neutral.